Developing a Worship Team

 Before I launch into a brief discussion of the different elements of a worship group and how to assemble a quality band together, I think it is important that we remind ourselves of the importance and power of music.

 One reason we need to take our music seriously is because the world takes their music seriously.
 We are surrounded by high quality music.
-Everywhere we go, we hear professional music, whether it’s in a restaurant, an elevator, or our own car or living room.
+Everywhere we go, we hear professional music, whether its in a restaurant, an elevator, or our own car or living room.
 We grow up with an appreciation for well-performed music and we play for people who know good music when they hear it.

 Music is powerful.
-Hearing a certain song can almost transport us into a different reality even though it’s not a Christian song.
+Hearing a certain song can almost transport us into a different reality even though its not a Christian song.
 Why is it that most of us can remember word for word the lyrics of songs we heard years ago?
 When you add Christian lyrics and the Holy Spirit to the medium of music, you have a powerful package.

 Music powerfully impacts people, so we make the most of it.
 Maybe this is why the psalmist writes "Sing to Him a new song; play skillfully, and shout for joy" (Ps.
 33:3), and why David recruited three leaders and a worship team of 288 people, all of whom were "trained and skilled in music for the Lord" (I Chron.
 25:1-7).
 David understood the power of worship music skillfully played.